-Last week, in part one of this review of the year, I wrote about all the restaurants and cafés that had closed and opened in 2020.
+Last week, in part one of my review of the year, I wrote about all the restaurants and cafés that had closed and opened in 2020.
 But really, the story of this year in Reading’s food scene is the story of all the restaurants and cafés that don’t fall into those two categories, the ones who have hung in by the skin of their teeth and made it to the end of 2020 – businesses that began January aiming for “thriving” but, at some point over the last twelve months, downgraded their ambitions to “surviving”.

 It’s easy to forget, as we all pause for breath at the end of the year, just what a torrid time hospitality has had.
 This time last year, Reading was a very different place.
 The biggest blot on the landscape was our benighted branch of Chick-Fil-A, already announced as due to close at the end of its six month “trial” lease in March but still, for the time being, selling chicken and homophobia (only not on Sundays).
 I never went to Chick-Fil-A, but it’s hard to imagine a meal there could have been as diabolical as my trip to Taco Bell in February.